Opiant Pharmaceuticals Announc - GuruFocus.com

-The waiting period expired on February 2, 2023, without any action taken by the Federal Trade Commission (FTC).
-The HSR Act is a key U.S. antitrust statute that enables the FTC and Department of Justice (DOJ) to review proposed merger transactions by requiring the parties to observe a waiting period before closing their transaction.
+Following the expiration of the waiting period under the U.S. Hart-Scott-Rodino Act of 1976, as amended (HSR Act), which Opiant previously announced, on February 6, 2023, the parties received written notice from CFIUS that it had determined that there were no unresolved national security concerns regarding the transaction and that it had concluded action under Section 721 of the Defense Production Act of 1950, as amended, thereby clearing the transaction contemplated by the Agreement.
+Additionally, the Competition and Markets Authority in the United Kingdom has elected to take no action with regard to the proposed merger.

-Completion of the transaction is subject to the satisfaction of the remaining customary closing conditions, including approval by Opiant stockholders and the receipt of remaining applicable regulatory approvals.
-Indivior and Opiant continue to anticipate completing the merger agreement in the first quarter of 2023.
+The proposed merger remains subject to approval by Opiant stockholders.
+A special meeting of Opiant’s stockholders to approve the Agreement will be held on March 1, 2023.
+Indivior and Opiant continue to anticipate completing the Agreement in the first quarter of 2023.

 Reminder to Opiant Stockholders